 - balsamic vinaigrette.
 A sweet, tangy dressing that ties all the flavors together.
 Use homemade or store-bought, aged balsamic adds deeper flavor.

-How to Make Winter Salad:
+How to Make Winter Salad with Balsamic Vinaigrette:

 - In a large salad bowl, add the arugula as the base.